Welcome to the Cafe at St. James’ and St. Basil’s Church, Fenham, in the suburbs of Newcastle

 Js & Bs is an ever popular meeting point for locals and visitors alike.
 We serve a selection of home made cakes and soups alongside bacon or sausage sandwiches and a cheese scone.
 Hot and cold drinks are also available.
 Cafe provides high chairs, bottle warmers and baby changing facilities.
 In the summer months, you can enjoy your food and drink in the Church Gardens.

 St. James and St. Basils is a wonderful musical hub.
 The fabulous grand piano is always open during lunch, and you’re welcome to while away an hour playing for us if you like!
-Cafe doors are open between 10:30 and 2:30 on Thursdays.
+Cafe doors are open between 10:30 and 2:30 on Saturdays.
 Last food orders by 2pm.
 We look forward to seeing you!
 The J’s and B’s team.

 Cash and contactless debit / credit cards accepted.